CompileError69/ASG1/README.md

 - As a person who is of old age, I am not as tech-savvy as my younger counterparts.
 But I decided to take this opportunity to explore and learn how I can purchase items online, since I am currently looking for some sports wear.
 I decided to buy from this website to get what I want, and at the same time, familiarise myself on how I can navigate myself and purchase products online.

-## Wireframes and Diagrams
-Include the Adobe XD wireframe as a folder.
-You can include the XD share url.

 ## Features
-- Feature 1 - Users can sign up for an account, if they want to, in order to make purchases.
-- Feature 2 - Users can make orders online for their products to be delivered to their homes.
-- Feature 3 - The website utilized user friendly designs.
+- Feature 1 - The website utilized user friendly designs.
-- Feature 4 - The website provides customer support by having users contact the company.
+- Feature 2 - The website provides customer support by having users contact the company.
-- Feature 5 - Information to contact the company is provided.
+- Feature 3 - Information to contact the company is provided.
+- Feature 4 - Users will land on a particular section of another page, upon selecting an option in a page.

 Plans for additional features to be added in the future:
 - Dropdown list to store categories.